RyanHotton/WeMoController/README.md

 This Application is designed to work with a Belkin WeMo Switch.
 Currently this is a simple prototype.

+# UPDATE - We are switching to another language for cross-platform compatibility.
+### Possible languages are:
+- Java
+- Python

+## We will create a new branch when we launch to another language.
+Also the simple On-Off application with C# will still remain on GitHub and may be returned to in a later future.

 ## Instructions:
 - 1. Enter a the WeMo Switch's IP Address